Skip to Content

 carmelized-onions

-Want to make the best cast iron caramelized onions to top your burgers tonight?
-It’s as easy as throwing everything in a cast iron pan and letting them do their thang! (affiliate links present, originally published 1/21)
+Want to make these to serve on to top of your burgers tonight?
+Itโ€™s as easy as throwing everything in a cast iron pan and letting them do their thang! (affiliate links present)

-Caramelized Onions for Burger
+Caramelized Onions for Burgers

 I know you probably love these too.
-When I order a juicy Instant Pot hamburger I’m totally willing to add a little extra money to have these lathered on.
+When I order a juicy hamburgers Iโ€™m totally willing to add a little extra money to have these lathered on.
+When youโ€™re at home you too can make a batch that tastes just as good, maybe better because you can then adjust the sweetness.

 yellow onions

-Don’t like them sweet at all, leave out the brown sugar all together.
+Donโ€™t like them sweet at all, leave out the brown sugar all together.
 That is the beauty of making them yourself right?
-First let’s start with the different types of onions and what one to choose.
+First letโ€™s start with the different types of onions and what one to choose.

 There are a bunch out there and it is a bit confusing when you see them all at the grocery store right?
+Remember that Vidalia and red onions are on the sweeter sides.
+Spanish, white and yellow are milder and my choices for sure.

 onions